 Whatever image you have in your mind of a royal building in Brighton, scratch that.
 Brighton’s Royal Pavilion is unique in architectural style, to say the least!

 Beginning in 1787, the Royal Pavillion was built in three styles: Gothic, Chinese, and Indo-Saracenic architecture.
 Even more unusually, these three styles are blended, making it a truly unique (and understandably protected) building in British architecture.
 It was built for George, Prince of Wales, who became the Prince Regent in 1811, and King George IV in 1820, as a seaside escape for his health.
 (That’s where the idea came from!)

-Today you can tour the Royal Pavilion (though if memory serves, no photos are permitted inside).
-Tickets are £16 for adults and £10 for children and you don’t typically need to book in advance.
-The grounds are also free to visit, which is a nice way to take in the building without paying to enter.
+Today you buy admission to the Royal Pavilion (though if memory serves, no photos are permitted inside).
+Tickets are £17 for adults and £10.50 for children and you don’t typically need to book in advance.
+The grounds are also free to visit, which is a nice way to take into the building without paying to enter.

 5. The Lanes